What is the GED RLA “Extended Response” Question?

 - introduce the topic from the passage,

-- explain both sides (showing that you understood what you read),
+- explain both sides of the issue (showing that you understood what you read),

 Below is a possible template for the introductory paragraph.
 When you are writing your essay, you can write a very similar introductory paragraph while replacing the underlined portions to fit the prompt that you are answering:

 The real strength of your essay lies in your body paragraphs.
 Each body paragraph must introduce and describe one reason why the position you chose is better-supported.
-There will be 4 reasons in total (if you follow the 6-paragraph format).
+There will be 3 reasons in total (if you follow the 5-paragraph format).
 Look for some of these common ready-made arguments when reviewing the passages:

 Authority figure — Does the passage quote a reputable figure with specialized knowledge, such as a doctor, scientist, or other expert?
 Does the reference lend credibility to the overall argument?